gimlet-io/gimlet-website/src/docs/how-to-manage-staging-and-production-environment-configs.md

 The following example shows two files, one for staging, and one for production.

 They only differ in the replica count.
 However, you can have a completely unique set of configs in your envs.
-The manifest files controls it all.
+The manifest files control it all.

 ```yaml
 # .gimlet/staging.yaml